-With over 500 bootcamps around the world in 2020, choosing the right coding bootcamp is a big decision.
+With over 600 bootcamps around the world in 2021, choosing the right coding bootcamp is a big decision - we created this guide to help!

-Use Course Report's comprehensive bootcamp guide to narrow down your options and read our answers to the most frequently asked questions about bootcamps.
-Our team shares our latest research about the bootcamp market size, alumni outcomes, income share agreements, university bootcamps, lending partners, and more.
+Use our comprehensive bootcamp guide to narrow down your options and read our answers to the most frequently asked questions about bootcamps.
+We share our latest research about the bootcamp market size, alumni outcomes, income share agreements, university bootcamps, lending partners, and more.
 Plus, our predictions for where the bootcamp industry is going next!